xfmgp/OptimalWordleSolver/README.md

 7. Move the generated `solutions.txt` from the repo root to /web/solutions

-8. Edit the txt paths accordingly in `ui.js`
+8. In `ui.js`, change `full_solution_compressed.txt` to `solutions.txt`

-And you're now ready to deploy to GitHub Pages!
+To deploy to GitHub Pages, rename /web to /docs and select /docs under ...
+Build and deployment > Branch